 Prerequisites: Before starting the program, a student must have a high school diploma or GED.
 To enter the program, a student must meet the prerequisite for college level reading, writing, and math.
-They must have completed a college-level math course.
-They must also have completed CAH 105 Computer Applications or the equivalent.
-Students must also complete Medical Terminology by the end of the first quarter.
+They must have completed a college level math course, CAH 105 Computer Applications or the equivalent and a 5 credit Medical Terminology course.
 Students must maintain a B or above in all technical and general education courses to continue in the program.

 Students will have a criminal background check performed by the Washington State Patrol and the Washington State Board of Pharmacy prior to their clinical rotation.
+Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
-This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/Diphtheria, Flu, Tuberculosis Test, and Varicella, as required by contracts with clinical facilities and CDC recommendations.
+This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/ Diphtheria, Flu, Tuberculosis Test, and Varicella, as required by contracts with clinical facilities and CDC recommendations.

-Students must have current CPR for the Healthcare Professional.
-Proof of immunizations should be submitted the first day of class, unless arrangements have been made with instructor.
+Students must have current CPR for the Healthcare Professional, Proof of immunizations should be submitted the first day of class, unless arrangements have been made with instructor.